Sounds of Germany

 Concept and starting position

 After viewing the already produced videos of the tourism industry, I came to the conclusion.
 The moving image looks like beautiful, but the soundtracks are not much more than stock music.
+This project aimed to create branded content that leverages immersive audio to enhance the viewer’s experience.
 Therefore the concept was born to collect sounds as an immersive tourist, which complement each other to a beat during the video.
 As if that wasn’t challenging enough, I wanted to reinterpret one of four Beethoven symphonies at the end.
 And the whole thing in 3D audio.

 Sound of Germany in 3D Audio